Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

    1) Obstructing the driver’s view or impairing the stability or driving of the vehicle;
    1) Causing noise, raising dust, or creating any other nuisance which can be avoided;

-   1) <a name="article 30 bis"></a><a name="article 31"></a>Masking lights, including stop lights and direction-indicators, reflex reflectors, registration numbers and the distinguishing sign of the State of registration with which, under this Convention or under domestic legislation, the vehicle is required to be equipped, or masking signals given by arm in accordance with Article 14, paragraph 3, or Article 17, paragraph 2, of this Convention.
+   1) <a name="article 30 "></a><a name="article 31"></a>Masking lights, including stop lights and direction-indicators, reflex reflectors, registration numbers and the distinguishing sign of the State of registration with which, under this Convention or under domestic legislation, the vehicle is required to be equipped, or masking signals given by arm in accordance with Article 14, paragraph 3, or Article 17, paragraph 2, of this Convention.
 1. All accessories, such as cables, chains and sheets, used to secure or protect the load shall be drawn tight around the load and be firmly fastened.
 All accessories used to protect the load shall satisfy the requirements laid down for the load in paragraph 2 of this Article.
 1. Loads projecting beyond the front, rear or sides of the vehicle shall be clearly marked in all cases where their projection might not be noticed by the drivers of other vehicles; at night, a white light and a white reflecting device shall be used for such marking at the front and a red light and a red reflecting device at the rear.
 More particularly, on power-driven vehicles:
    1) Loads projecting more than 1 m beyond the front or rear of the vehicle shall always be marked;

-1) Loads projecting laterally beyond the outer edge of the vehicle in such a way that their lateral outer edge is more than 0.40 m from the outer edge of the vehicle’s front position (side) light shall be marked at the front at night, and loads projecting in such a way that their lateral outer edge is more than 0.40 m from the outer edge of the vehicle’s red rear position (side) light shall be similarly marked at the rear at night.
+1) Loads projecting laterally beyond the ouedge of the vehicle in such a way that their lateral ouedge is more than 0.40 m from the ouedge of the vehicle’s front position (side) light shall be marked at the front at night, and loads projecting in such a way that their lateral ouedge is more than 0.40 m from the ouedge of the vehicle’s red rear position (side) light shall be similarly marked at the rear at night.

 1. Nothing in paragraph 4 of this Article shall be construed as preventing Contracting Parties or subdivisions thereof from prohibiting, restricting, or subjecting to special authorization, load projections as referred to in the aforesaid paragraph 4.

-### ARTICLE 30 bis
+### ARTICLE 30

 Carriage of passengers